Pathways to Commercial Liftoff

 The pathway to:

-The U.S. clean hydrogen market is poised for rapid growth, accelerated by historic commitments to America’s clean energy economy1.
+The U.S. clean hydrogen market is poised for rapid growth, accelerated by historic commitments to America’s clean energy economy.

-In the present policy environment, commercial liftoff for clean hydrogen is expected to take place in three phases:
+In the current policy environment, commercial liftoff for clean hydrogen is expected to take place in three phases:

 Near-term expansion

-Accelerated by the production tax credit (PTC), clean hydrogen replaces carbon-intensive hydrogen, primarily in industrials/chemicals use cases including ammonia production and oil refining.
-This shift will primarily occur at co-located production/demand sites or in industrial clusters with pre-existing hydrogen infrastructure.
+Accelerated by the Inflation Reduction Act’s 45V production tax credit, clean hydrogen replaces carbon-intensive hydrogen in select industrial use cases or in export markets.
+This shift will primarily occur at co-located production/demand sites, industrial clusters with pre-existing hydrogen infrastructure, or in areas with abundant renewable energy sources.
+The pace of clean electricity deployment will be a key driver of hydrogen production technology mix.
+For water electrolysis, availability of clean electricity and bottlenecks in electrolyzer components/raw materials will play a critical role in the pace of growth.
 In parallel, first-of-a-kind projects are expected to break ground, driven by $8B in DOE funding for Regional Clean Hydrogen Hubs that will advance new networks of shared hydrogen infrastructure.

 Industrial scaling